July 9, 2021

 About the Author

 Dr. Michele Pisano-Marsh has nearly three decades of experience as a general, cosmetic and restorative dentist and is passionate about helping her patients achieve great oral health.
 With an understanding of how dietary choices impact the teeth and gums, she always encourages patients to minimize sugars whenever possible.
-If you’d like to know more about the ketogenic diet and oral health or have any other questions, she can be reached via her website or at (610) 432-8037.
+If you’d like to know more about the ketogenic diet or have any other questions, she can be reached via her website or at (610) 432-8037.

 No comments yet.